Description of program

 Students who have received their bachelor's degrees will be ineligible to apply for this program and retroactively claim credits to apply toward the M.A. degree.

-Students applying for the accelerated Master of Arts in sociology in the Department of Sociology at Western Michigan University should follow the application deadlines and instructions.
+Students applying for these accelerated Master of Arts programs in the Department of Sociology at Western Michigan University should follow the application deadlines and instructions.

-1. Early in the junior year, potential accelerated M.A. students should contact the graduate program director or the department's academic advisor to discuss the accelerated M.A. option and review admission requirements, timelines and application procedures.
+1. Early in the junior year, potential accelerated M.A. students should contact the graduate program director to discuss the accelerated M.A. option and review admission requirements, timelines and application procedures.

 2. Students must submit an online application, using the Apply buttons below.

-3. Upon acceptance to the accelerated M.A. program, the Central Graduate Committee approves a conditional admission to the M.A. program pending completion of the bachelor's degree.
+3. Upon acceptance to the accelerated M.A. program of their choice, the Central Graduate Committee approves a conditional admission to that M.A. program pending completion of the bachelor's degree.
 The effective term of admission to the M.A. program is the term following receipt of the bachelor's degree.

-4. Upon acceptance to the accelerated M.A. program, the student must complete his/her undergraduate graduation audit online and meet with an advisor in the College of Arts and Sciences advising office.
+4. Upon acceptance to the accelerated M.A. program, the student must complete their undergraduate graduation audit online and meet with an advisor in the College of Arts and Sciences advising office.

 Applicants are asked to include some program-specific information, with a summary for these requirements for the Master of Arts in sociology found here.
 Applicants are encouraged to bookmark this information for quick reference while working through the graduate application process.